Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 ### TF402573: Work item type WIT doesn't specify required ```refname``` attribute.

 Work item types (Bug, User Story, Task, etc.) require the ```refname``` attribute.
 The refname value must be unique and cannot contain any reserved namespaces.
-The namespaces-System.*XXX* and Microsoft.VSTS.*XXX*-are reserved by VSTS.
+The namespaces-System.*XXX* and Microsoft.VSTS.*XXX*-are reserved by Azure Codex.

 See [All WITD XML elements reference](../reference/all-witd-xml-elements-reference.md) for more information.